 This Contract will be negotiated by hourly rate.
 Responders to the RFQ shall not submit cost proposals with the qualifications package.
 If any cost proposals are submitted, they must be in a separate sealed envelope, or the qualifications package will be rejected by the City of Camas.

-Qualifications submittals shall be provided with no cost estimates for consulting work.
-If a cost estimate is provided, it shall be in a sealed envelope.
-If a submittal includes a cost estimate that is not in a sealed envelope, the submittal will be rejected and not considered.

 Consultants are encouraged to submit their statements in the format and order of the above listed evaluation criteria.
 Please limit the size of submittals, including tables of contents, appendices, illustrations, charts, graphs, cover letters, and any other information, to eight pages or up to four double-sided sheets with text no smaller than size 10 font on 8 ½ “x 11” paper.
 Two additional 11”x 17” sheet is allowed as part of the submittal for purpose of graphical representations or illustrations.

 The City of Camas encourages disadvantaged, minority, and women-owned consultant firms to respond.